 - Fees and expenses

 The SEC continues to emphasize that as compensation arrangements continue to grow in complexity, private fund fees and expenses can be difficult for investors to understand, even to the point where decision-making is affected.
-It has brought enforcement actions as a result of vague fees and expenses and inadequate disclosure of conflicts.
-Further, it has recently brought enforcement actions against advisers who did not put in place policies and procedures to ensure accurate calculation of fees and expenses pursuant to the terms of the limited partnership agreements (LPAs), which resulted in excess fees charged to investors.
-Advisers should ensure they provide adequate and transparent disclosures to their investors and be familiar with the specific fees and expenses provisions in fund LPAs to implement robust policies and procedures.
-A November 2024 SEC outreach webinar reminded advisers that audited financial statements can be a great place to reference for specific disclosures regarding fees and expenses.
+It has brought enforcement actions against an advisor for failing to disclose the nature of payments made to affiliates6 and inadequate disclosure of conflicts.
+Further, it recently brought an enforcement action against a private fund adviser who improperly calculated fee offsets due to compensation it received from portfolio companies7 pursuant to the terms of the limited partnership agreements (LPAs), which resulted in excess fees charged to investors.

 - Material non-public information (MNPI)

-I have recently seen an uptick in documents requested and questions asked about the management of MNPI among advisers investing in the public markets, private equity and venture capital.
-The SEC has recognized that private equity and venture capital advisers have more risk exposure in this area for several reasons.
+The SEC may request documents related to, and ask questions about, the management of MNPI among advisers investing in the public markets, private equity and venture capital.
+The agency has recognized that private equity and venture capital advisers have more risk exposure in this area for several reasons.
 First, they increasingly engage expert network firms and are increasingly involved with portfolio companies, such as participating on these companies’ boards.
 They may also engage with public companies to look for potential liquidity or for mergers and acquisitions (M&A) for their portfolio companies.
 Further, when advisers evaluate whether information is material non-public, they should be cognizant of how public markets have reacted recently to certain news.
 For example, it’s important to consider how a company’s use of AI or M&A with an AI-focused company could cause volatility in stock price.
-During examinations, it is common for the SEC to issue a broad request for a log of all meetings and communications investment personnel have had with personnel of publicly traded companies.
-The SEC also requests compliance chaperone logs for expert network calls.
-It is a good time to review your firm’s policies and procedures as they relate to MNPI and tailor them to your business risks.

 - Valuation

-The SEC has increased its focus on advisers who invest in illiquid or difficult-to-value assets, especially in commercial real estate and investments that are more sensitive to the interest rate environment and market volatility.
+The SEC has increased its focus on advisers who invest in illiquid or difficult-to-value assets, especially in commercial real estate and investments that are more sensitive to the interest rate environment and market volatility8.
 In recent examinations of private equity and venture capital funds, I have seen requests for valuation support on a sample of portfolio companies, such as top holdings across funds or portfolio companies whose valuations have been marked up or down materially over the course of the review period.
 The SEC will question valuation marks that they perceive as potentially outdated, especially those that have not been reviewed in more than a year.
 Further, they will be laser-focused on advisers who charge fees and expenses based on valuation rather than committed capital.
 Lastly, the recent SEC webinar reminded advisers that policies must account for unique components of their business lines and investment strategies.

 - Conflicts of interest

-There are several areas the SEC will examine with regard to conflicts of interest.
+I have recently seen an uptick in areas related to conflicts of interest.
+It is particularly important that your firm be alert to potential conflicts of interest among affiliate relationships.
 As part of its document request, the SEC will ask for fund governing documents, side letters, disclosure materials, marketing materials and investor communications.
 It will also request documents related to any principal or cross transactions, services provided to portfolio companies and portfolio company restructurings and follow-on investments.
 Additionally, it will request a list of compensation paid by the fund and/or portfolio companies to affiliates, advisors and operating partners, as well as participation of affiliates in fund investments.
-The SEC seeks to review LPA provisions, such as required limited partnership advisory committee (LPAC) and investor approvals, conflict disclosures related to bill back of expenses to the portfolio company or the funds for services provided by affiliates, funds invested in the same portfolio company but at different stages or tiers of the capital structure, investment allocation, use of borrowings and lines of credit, adviser-led secondaries and use of affiliate service providers, to name a few.

 - Digital communication